American Indian and Alaska Native Veterans

-- Service/Tribal He Program/Urban Indian Organization (I/T/U)
+- VA Community Care: Indian Health Service/Tribal Health Program/Urban Indian Organization (I/T/U)

 Resources at local VA facilities

-Some VA facilitiealths that serve a higher percentage of AI/AN Veterans offer specific programs for this population, which may include mental telehealth clinics as well as linkages with traditional healing endorsed by local tribes, care coordination, and benefit services navigation.
+Some VA facilities that serve a higher percentage of AI/AN Veterans offer specific programs for this population, which may include mental telehealth clinics as well as linkages with traditional healing endorsed by local tribes, care coordination, and benefit services navigation.

-In addition to other VA services and benefits, a couple resources support housing AI/AN Veterans who reside on reservations.
+In addition to other VA services and benefits, a couple of resources support housing of AI/AN Veterans who reside on reservations.
 First, AI/AN Veterans – and AI/AN spouses of Veterans – who are buying, building, or improving a home on federal trust lands may qualify for Native American Direct Loans.
 Second, some tribes participate in the Tribal HUD-VA Supportive Housing program (Tribal HUD-VASH), providing rental assistance and supportive services to AI/AN veterans who are Homeless or At Risk of Homelessness living on or near a reservation or other Indian areas.

 Representatives at VA facilities and beyond